Tim Patrick Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Matchup vs. Las Vegas

-- Against the Raiders, Patrick has averaged 53.5 receiving yards per game over his two career matchups, 2.0 more than his over/under for Sunday's game.
+- Patrick's 53.5 receiving yards per game in his two career matchups against the Raiders are 3.0 more than his over/under for Sunday's game.

-- The 217.2 passing yards the Raiders give up per game makes them the NFL's third-ranked pass defense this season.
+- The 217.2 passing yards the Raiders allow per game makes them the NFL's third-ranked pass defense this season.

-- The Raiders have allowed six touchdowns through the air (1.2 per game).
-They are fifth in the NFL in that category.
+- At 1.2 passing TDs allowed per game, the Raiders defense is ranked fifth in the league.

 Recent Performances

-- In last week's matchup with the Steelers, Patrick caught seven passes for 89 yards while being targeted nine times.
+- In last week's matchup with the Steelers, Patrick reeled in seven passes for 89 yards while being targeted nine times.

+- Over his last three outings, Patrick has racked up 75.3 yards per game, reeling in 15 passes on 20 targets.

 Patrick's Denver Teammates